Home Mortgage FAQ

-We offer a variety of options to fit your needs and lifestyle:
+We offer a variety of mortgage options to fit your needs and lifestyle:

-- Home Site/Lot Loans - Land purchases for future home construction or refinance land already owned.
-Low down payments and fixed rate amortization with ARM/balloon options available.
+- Home Site/Lot Loans: Land purchases for future home construction or refinance land already owned.
+Low down payments and fixed rate amortization with Adjustable Rate Mortgage (ARM)/balloon options available.

 Do you finance hobby farms?